Are life insurance beneficiaries responsible for the deceased's credit card debt?

 Answer:

-Life insurance proceeds pass directly to the beneficiaries and are not part of the estate unless the estate is named as the beneficiary.
-Therefore, the beneficiaries named in the life insurance policy are not obligated to pay any debts of the deceased with the proceeds of the policy.
-The proceeds are, however, generally counted in the estate for estate tax purposes.
+Life insurance proceeds go directly to the named beneficiaries and are not included in the deceased's estate unless the estate is the beneficiary.
+Therefore, the children are not required to use the life insurance money to pay off their parent's debts.
+However, the proceeds may be considered in the estate for tax purposes.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.